An Edible Mosaic™

 • Soy Sauce: Or use 3/4 teaspoon Marmite or Vegemite instead.

-Because beef stew is rich and robust, we want a beer that stands up well to that flavor profile.
+• Ale: Because beef stew is rich and robust, we want a beer that stands up well to that flavor profile.
 Dark ales, porters, and stouts are all good choices because their malty, roasted flavor notes enhance the dish well.
 (You can’t go wrong with Guinness.)
 However, if you don’t want to use ale or beer to make this beef stew, you can use beef stock (or water in a pinch) instead.

-To Add Potato to This Steak and Ale Stew:
+How to Add Potato to This Stew:

 1. You will need 1 large potato (about 1 pound), but you can add up to 2 large potatoes if you really want to stretch it or if you really like potatoes.